junmeng6025/ros_tutorial/README.md

 $ rosservice call /turtle_command "{}"  # "{}" can be completed automatically by hitting TAB twice
                                         # "{}" means this service does not need a request.
 ```

+## 9) Customize a Service type.
+In the Chapter 8) we have used a pre-defined Service type `Trigger`.
+Now We try to define a service type basing on our demands.